 Source- Grasmere Civic Association Newsletter

-The Scoutmaster and the Assistant Scoutmasters, who are uniformed and B.S.A. trained, provide the adult guidance and mentoring.
-Most of these adults are former trained Cub Scout leaders.
-There is also the Troop Parents Committee, which supports the Troop, and is made up of parents of the Scouts and adult volunteers, who in some cases, are former Troop 37 Scouts.
-The Committee meets monthly as noted on the Troop calendar.
-The meetings are open and attendance is encouraged by all parents and other interested adults.
+While the troop committee supports the troop program, it does not operate it.
+That responsibility falls to the Scoutmaster (SM) and assistant Scoutmasters (ASMs).
+They train and guide the boy leaders to run the troop and ensure that the troop’s program is carried out in an effective and safe manner.
+The SM and ASMs are active participants in troop meetings and the outdoor program and must work with all of the troop’s Scouts to teach new skills, and with the troop’s Scout leadership to ensure their continued development as leaders.
+Scoutmaster and the Assistant Scoutmasters are uniformed and B.S.A. trained.
+There is also the Troop Parents Committee, http://bsatroop37.us/troop-37-committee/ which supports the Troop, and is made up of parents of the Scouts and adult volunteers, who in some cases, are former Troop 37 Scouts.
+The Committee meets monthly as noted on the Troop calendar. http://bsatroop37.us/calendar/ The meetings are open and attendance is encouraged by all parents and other interested adults.

 Troop 37 dues are $100.00 per Scout per year.
 The dues cover the BSA National membership, annual registration fee, insurance fees, Boys Life subscription, uniform advancement/badges insignia and the purchase and maintenance of the Troop camping equipment and supplies.
 Individual activities may have fees associated with them.
 If so, Scouts and their parents will be notified well in advance.
 Individual fees for all weekend camping trips and activities are paid by each Scout as he attends each event.
 There are also fund raising events, such as the Pancake Breakfast and Troop Car Washes, in which the Scouts can participate to raise funds to be used for summer camp attendance.

-Any boy between the ages of 11 years old, or has completed the fifth grade, or is less than 17 years old is welcome to join the Boy Scouts of America regardless of race, religion, or creed.
-To find out more, stop by any meeting or call or email to our Troop 37 Committee Chairperson Joseph Lattanzio at 917-833-0273 or firstname.lastname@example.org.
+We are happy to welcome new Scouts at any time, whether you’re bridging from Cub Scouts or have no previous Scouting experience.
+Scouting is open to all boys between the ages of 11 years old, or has completed the fifth grade, or is less than 17 years old regardless of race, religion, or creed. – you need not start at age 11 — as a matter of fact, we’ve had boys join the program as late as age 16 and thoroughly and successfully enjoyed their Scouting experience.
+To find out more, stop by any meeting or call or email to our Troop 37 Committee Chairperson Joseph Lattanzio at 917-833-0273 or email@example.com.